trivio/common_crawl_index/README.md

 4. There's a large community with a variety of tools interested in accessing the index.

-5. Common Crawl is a non profit, it's especially important to keep hosting costs down while ensuring the data is highly available.
+5. Common Crawl is a non profit, it's especially important to keep processing and hosting costs down while ensuring the data is highly available.

+Since 2012, the Common Crawl data has been hosted for free by Amazon on the Amazon Public Data Sets.
+The Amazon Public Data Set program is a boon to everyone who uses data - it lowers the overhead costs for organizations that want to share data, lowers the cost for users to download open data, and makes valuable data sets more discoverable.

 Putting this altogether leads to the following goals.